 Although getting to know the competition gives invaluable help, think about their solutions and add more depth to the findings if time allows.
 Avoid mindless copying; no solution fits every product.
 One site’s high usability standards doesn’t necessarily translate to another’s designs.

-Test everything in the context of its own target audience.
+We at our UX company test everything in the context of its own target audience.
 Using design decisions because a bigger company made them can cause real harm in the long run.
 Also, good designers draw inspiration from others but don’t copy them.

 User testing can reveal the problems right away.
 It can deliver rewarding information about issues the competitor has, but users can also give feature requests and other insights with a quick interview in addition to the actual testing.